 Many of Keen’s sandals walk a fine line between sandal and shoe, and the Newport Hydro does it expertly.
 It’s open everywhere except the toe, which makes it perfect for wear during aquatic activities when underwater rocks can become especially hazardous to toes.
 Its washable webbing exterior is backed with a comfy PFC-free, quick-drying lining.
 The sole has tread enough for hiking on dry land, too, and is supported by a light shank for additional support.

 Flip-flops are great for casual wear but, for all their wonderful qualities, are not great adventure sandals; they’re too minimal and often quite breakable.
 But leaving the heel free to breath is nice (and prevents abrasion to one of the foot’s most blister-prone areas).
 Freewaters approached the zero-sum situation by axing the heel piece and leaving a Velcro strap over the top of the foot.
-It also included a soft foam platform and a supportive arch, both of which help this flip-flop mutant roam much farther than the sidewalk or the beach.
+It also included a soft foam platform and a supportive arch.
+We've found that it's not as ideal for hiking as others on this list, but is perfect for short-range adventures and everyday use that you'd typically choose a flip-flop for.

 Chaco Odyssey Sandal

 One of Chaco’s more recent releases, the Odyssey is part sandal, part hiking shoe, part Nike Flyknit.
-It quickly calls to mind a water shoe ideal for rafting and wading, but its rugged sole can handle hiking trails, too.
+It's a water shoe that's ideal for rafting and wading, but its rugged sole can handle hiking trails, too — one Gear Patrol contributor experienced just how well it handles both during a packrafting trip in Alaska's Kennicott Wilderness.
 Plus, the extra coverage provided by the mesh upper and toe overlays adds protection without sacrificing one of the best things about wearing sandals: breathability.
+The only con with this sandal is that the extra material that protects the toe and brings added support can become a trap for debris, though it's easy enough to shake that stuff out.